danvega/danvega-dev/blog/2017/07/05/read-json-data-spring-boot-write-database.md

 ### Read & Write JSON Data to Database

 With our application in place, there is only one step left to do.
-To read the JSON and write it to a database we are going to use a command line runner.
-When we bring in the Web dependency we also get the jackson-databind dependency.
+To read the JSON and write it to a database you are going to use a command-line runner.
+If you're not familiar with a command-line runner it is an interface that you can implement to executed some code before the application starts up.
+If you want to read more on this you can check out [my blog post here](/blog/2017/04/07/spring-boot-command-line-runner/).

+When you bring in the Web dependency you also get the jackson-databind dependency.
 This contains an Object Mapper class which allows us to easily map JSON data to our domain model.

 ```xml
 <dependency>